Rate Limits on User/Password Authentication

 If a user attempts to login 20 times per minute as the same user from the same location, regardless of having the correct credentials, the rate limit will come into effect.
 When this happens, the user can make 10 attempts per minute.

 If a user has triggered a block as part of anomaly detection, you can unblock the IP address using the remove IP block endpoint.
 To learn how to unblock users using the Dashboard, see Block and Unblock Users.

 Why are some successful login attempts blocked?

-To protect the health of the system overall, putting these restrictions in place help mitigate the load on our systems.
-Due to the high amount of customization Auth0 provides, we risk degradation of service from users that may perform high load stress or benchmark tests, as well as the possibility of bad code causing users to login multiple times.
+To protect the overall health of the system, we put these restrictions in place to help mitigate the system load.
+Because Auth0 provides a high amount of customization, we risk degradation of service from users who may perform high load stress or benchmark tests and from users who could possibly enter inefficient code that causes users to log in multiple times.

 Requests are subject to limits as outlined in the Rate Limit Policy for Auth0 APIs.
 To learn more, see API Rate Limits.